If you live in an area prone to tornadoes or hurricanes, you should consider building your own storm shelter.

 Here are two examples of prefabricated storm shelters:

 These are just two examples of prefabricated storm shelters.
-Again, if you don’t have experienced with construction and are on a budget, then this is probably the best route to go.
-Don’t risk making a DIY storm shelter if you don’t know what you are doing!
-But, if you are up for the task, then you can save even more money by building your own storm shelter.
+Again, if you don’t have experience with construction and are on a budget, this is probably the best route.

 Underground Storm Shelters

 The easiest and cheapest way to build your own storm shelter underground is to put it in your existing basement.
 You can use the existing basement slab floor (assuming it is reinforced and meets FEMA requirements).

 If you plan on digging an underground storm shelter outside of your home, then you will need to pay for ground analysis.

 Do NOT skip this step.
 The title of the person who does this is a geotechnical engineer.